 Sometimes injuries happen and are unavoidable but there are certain measure you can take to prevent a patella fracture (broken knee cap).
 These include:

-- Knee padding or usage of protective gear for your knees
+- Knee padding or protective gear for your knees: Learn which knee brace is for you »

 Have You Ever suffered a patella fracture – Broken Knee Cap?
 Please Comment Below.